philiparvidsson/Home-Lights-Automation/README.md

 #### Plans:

 * ~~Disassembling the EMW200R switches and mounting them in ceiling lights.
-Shouldn't be very hard, haven't looked into it.~~ (Completed May 2016).
+Shouldn't be very hard, haven't looked into it.~~ *Completed May 2016*
-* ~~Improving the telnet server with some statistics command for uptime, error rate, etc.~~ (Completed May 2016).
+* ~~Improving the telnet server with some statistics command for uptime, error rate, etc.~~ *Completed May 2016*
 * 3D-print a case for the device.